-The male voice student should wear a coat and a tie.
-The female voice student should wear a dress or dress slacks and an appropriate blouse.
+The male student should wear a coat and a tie.
+The female student should wear a dress or dress slacks and an appropriate blouse.
 Jeans and shorts are not appropriate attire.
-The keyboard student's attire should be in keeping with the aforementioned requirements.

 Incomplete Grade in a Performance Medium

 The student receiving the grade of "I" at the end of any term (Fall, Spring, or Summer) in an applied performance lesson (voice, piano, or organ) must complete grade requirements by performing the jury following the first Recital Laboratory hour during the second week of the next term.
 The student may seek approval to perform the jury during the week in which Placement and Proficiency Examinations are held.
 If this requirement is not followed and the student has made no other arrangement with the professor, the final grade for the previous term of study will become "F."